knella92/SLAM-turtlebot3/turtlelib/README.md

    - Which of the methods would you implement and why?

-      I would implement Design 3 - don't have to worry about creating pointers or new objects.
+      I would implement Design 3 - don't have to worry about creating pointers or new objects

 2. What is the difference between a class and a struct in C++?